abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 read -p "Which countries have you visited? " -a Countries
 ```
-By using the flag **-a** for command **read**, we have indicated that whatever user types, it will be split according to the empty character (i.e. the default input field separator) into words, and then each word is stored as a separate element in an array (in the above example, that arrayed is named 'Countries').
+By using the flag **-a** for command **read**, we have indicated that whatever user types, it will be split according to the empty character (i.e. the default input field separator) into words, and then each word is stored as a separate element in an array (in the above example, that array is named 'Countries').

-Then we can immediately write for instance:
+We can then immediately write for instance:

 ```bash
 echo "Number of countries is: ${#Countries[*]}"